For any golf group landing in La Romana and staying in our golf villa collection, the debate is inevitable: Teeth of the Dog or Dye Fore?

 The Layout: 27 holes split into three nines: Chavón, Marina, and Lagos.

-Chavón is the star, featuring holes perched on cliffs that drop 300 feet to the river below.
+Chavón is the star, with holes perched on cliffs that drop 300 feet to the river below.

 The Vibe: Cinematic.
 It’s a “ride” through the mountains and along the river.
 The scale is massive—think wider fairways and huge elevation changes.